-Accumulated Investment in Mainland China as of December 31, 2022 Investment Amounts Authorized by Investment Commission, MOEA 1,746,244 1,746,244 Note 1
+s Accumulated Investment in Mainland Investment Amounts Authorized by ı China as of December 31, 2023 Investment Commission, MOEA Upper Limit on Investment Ī 1,746,244 1,746,244 Note 1

-Note 1: The company obtained the approval document issued by the Industrial Development Bureau, Ministry of Economic Affairs for compliance with the operation headquarters in May 2019.
+Note 1: The Company obtained the approval document issued by the Industrial Development Bureau, Ministry of Economic Affairs for compliance with the operation headquarters in May 2022.
 Therefore, it is not subject to the limited stipulated by the Ministry of Economic Affairs' "Regulations Governing the Examination of Investment or Technical Cooperation in Mainland China".